OSU-BMBL/scDEAL/README.md

 |     Data 5    |     Aissa, et al.      |     Erlotinib    |     GSE149383     |     1496     |     Homo sapiens      |     Lung cancer                        |
 |     Data 6    |     Bell, et al.       |     I-BET-762    |     GSE110894     |     1419     |     Mus   musculus    |     Acute   myeloid leukemia           |

-"scDEAL.zip" also include model check points in the "save" directory.
+"scDEAL.zip" also includes model checkpoints in the "save" directory.
 Try to extract the scDEAL.zip and put all resources into the home directory of scDEAL as follows:

 ```
 scDEAL